ajitnova/Automation/README.md

 # Automation

-###This automation script takes a csv file and groups on the basis of different attributes.
+An automation script that takes a csv file and groups rows on the basis of different attributes.

-#This code snippet give an overview of my coding style.

-Since Python is an elegant and readable langague,
+Some attributes have constrains and interdependancies.

+Constrains are handled by OrderedDict key -> Value.
+Interdependancies are handled by Recurce function.

-I prefer to go complex rather than complicated.
+Complex is better than complicated.